mdtarhini/portfolio/projects/macos/details.md

 ---
-title: "Mac-OS App clones"
+title: "macOS app clones"
 index: 1
-description: "A collection of macos-apps fullstack mockups using React and node-JS."
+description: "A collection of fullstack applications inspired by macOS using React and node-JS"
 tags:
   [
     "react",